 United Nations website to learn about each goal and consider which goals you aim to prioritise in your school and community projects.

-An important component of creating a sustainable school is to develop a whole school plan.
-A Sustainable Environment Management Plan (SEMP) is a document that sets out the school community's intentions in regards to sustainability education and environmental management.
+An important component of creating a sustainable school is developing a whole school plan.
+A School Environmental Management Plan (SEMP) is a document that sets out the school community's intentions in regards to sustainability education and environmental management.
 It represents an agreement to work together across the whole school.

 The step-by-step process of creating a SEMP consists of: